How to Fix CLS Issue (Cumulative Layout Shift) — Complete 2026 Guide

 Final Thoughts

-• A session window is a group of layout shifts within 1 second of each other
+• A session window groups layout shifts that happen within 1 second of each other

 • Each session window has a maximum duration of 5 seconds